pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

-This Standard Operating Procedure (SOP) provides *minimum* requirements (requirements are expressed using the word **shall**) for the design of *clinical investigations* by __NewInstitue__.
+This Standard Operating Procedure (SOP) provides *minimum* requirements (requirements are expressed using the word **shall**) for the design of *observational studies* by __NewInstitue__.
 It ensures that study designs are appropriately planned, verified, validated, and controlled to meet scientific objectives while maintaining subject safety, privacy and data integrity.